ECTS

 - Hydrometry, using various gauging techniques (point-by-point method with electromagnetic current meter, ADCP, dilution method, float gauging, radar).

-- Hydrochemistry, with :
+- Hydrochemistry, including:

 Positioning & Remote Sensing